 What is a Chiropodist?

 A Chiropodist is a primary health care provider who assesses and treats a multitude of general and preventative foot conditions.
-From the simple to the protracted, we treat all the levels of the foot from skin and nail infections to bone and joint pain.
-While a physician’s referral to our clinic is not required, many physicians and other medical professionals refer their patients for consultation.
+Treating all levels of the foot from skin and nail infections to bone and joint pain.
+While a physician’s referral is not required, many physicians and other medical professionals refer their patients for consultation.
 A consultation includes a full history and foot exam as the basis of a comprehensive management plan for your foot care.

-Foot problems affect over half the population.
-Prevention, assessment, and treatment require expertise and practical skills.
-Chiropodists undergo extensive training to meet these requirements.
-Many Chiropodists have taken 7 or 8 years of post secondary school training before beginning to practice.
+Many Chiropodists have taken 7 or 8 years of post secondary school training before beginning to practice

 The Chiropodist’s Work